-Five managed dual rotor 40mm x 56mm system fans and an embedded fan for each installed power supply, provide the primary airflow for the system.
+Five 60x38-mm fans and an embedded fan for each installed power supply, provide the primary airflow for the system.
 The system is designed for fan redundancy when configured with two power supply modules.
 Should a single fan fail (system fan or power supply fan), platform management will adjust air flow of the remaining fans and manage other platform features to maintain system thermals.
-Fan redundancy is lost if more than one fan is in a failed state
+Fan redundancy is lost if more than one fan is in a failed state.